-Comfortable - a signalised crossing offers a more comfortable solution than an uncontrolled crossing as the user has more certainty that traffic will stop in both

-Attractive - an at grade option with signals would be more attractive than an • uncontrolled crossing or a grade separated crossing as there would be no ramps or steps to negotiate and the signals provide an easy to use option that is clearly visible and a legible part of the network.
+- Comfortable a signalised crossing offers a more comfortable solution than an uncontrolled crossing as the user has more certainty that traffic will stop in both directions enabling them to cross safely. - Attractive an at grade option with signals would be more attractive than an uncontrolled crossing or a grade separated crossing as there would be no ramps or steps to negotiate and the signals provide an easy to use option that is clearly visible and a legible part of the network.